Learn to DJ – The complete beginners guide!

 DJing is a concept based on an individual using equipment to play two or more sources of music, using various music manipulation techniques to avoid pauses and gaps when putting songs together.

 DJs would create new sounds by simply cutting back and forth between two copies of the same record.
-This has now evolved into an art form within the DJ community, known as turntablism, of which the revered DMC world championships draw masses of yearly spectators.
+This evolved into an art form within the DJ community, known as turntablism, of which the revered DMC world championships draw masses of yearly spectators.

 Beatmatching